 There are some people who take the entirety of the Trans-Siberian from end to end in one week long adventure.
-Personally, I would suffer for too much from fear of missing out if I bypassed too many towns without stopping.
+Personally, I would suffer far too much from fear of missing out if I bypassed too many towns without stopping.
 Instead, we took our journey in steps and this leg was the longest one.
 Travelling from Irkutsk to Perm by train took two nights and one whole birthday.
-Come and see what we did to occupy ourselves on a train for 58 hours.
+Come and see what we did to occupy ourselves on a train for 58 hours from Irkutsk to Perm by train for my 32nd birthday.

 - 1 Train Stats